-London tower blocks evacuated as 27 buildings fail fire tests
+London tower blocks evacuated as 34 buildings fail fire tests

 "In some cases it's possible to take mitigating action," she told Sky news.
 "In others it's been necessary for people to move out on a temporary basis and that is what happened in Camden last night."

-Some 4,000 residents of the Chalcots Estate in Camden, north London, were told to vacate their apartments on Friday after the Fire Brigade ruled that their tower blocks were unsafe.
+Some 4,000 residents of the Chalcots Estate in Camden, north London, were told to vacate their apartments on Friday after the Fire Brigade ruled that their blocks were unsafe.

 Emerging into the streets on a hot night, residents clutched children, pets and small amounts of clothing and food to try to find a bed in a local hotel or with family or friends.
 Many were directed to inflatable beds laid out on the floor of the local sports hall.